GenomiqueENS/toullig/README.md

-HOW IT'S WORK
--
+# How it works

 Toullig have 2 tools :

 - Fast5tofastq : read the rootDirectory/downloads of your Fast5 run minION after the step of basecalling (metrichor/albacore).
-- Trim : trim the reads of a ONT fastq with a sam file.
+- Trim : trim the reads of a ONT fastq with a sam file, based on the RT adaptors.

-CLASSIFICATION MINION RUN
--
+### Classification MinION run

 >**Not Barcoded Directories Tree**